andromarces/tuitt/README.md

-# tuitt
+# andromarces.github.io

-Exercises and projects from my time in Tuitt Coding Bootcamp.
+All exercises and projects during my time in Tuitt can be found here.